5 min read

 Read more in our guide to savings vs. investing.

-It’s with noting that while the share market has gone up and down every year, the average historical return has been 10%.
-Bear in mind that individual company shares might have short (or even long) periods of higher growth, or they could even end up worth nothing at all!
-So always do your research and think about things like diversification, which is spreading your money across a range of investments.
+As we’ve covered, while the share market has gone up and down every year, the average historical return has been 10%.
+Bear in mind too that individual company shares might have short (or even long) periods of higher growth, or they could even end up worth nothing at all!
+So always do your research and learn about diversification and how spreading your money across a range of investments may lower risk.

-It’s also important to remember that while bank accounts generally offer a fairly predictable small return in the short term, that predictability (and inflation) could be costing you in the long run.
-The effect of compounding growth in the share markets can take much longer, and the best way to let compounding growth work its magic is by giving it time.
+It may also help to remember that while bank accounts typically offer a fairly stable, predictable small return in the short term, that predictability (and inflation) could cost you in the long run.
+While the effect of compound interest in the share markets can take much longer, the best way to let compound interest work its magic is by giving it time.

 We’re not financial advisors and Hatch news is for your information only.
 However dazzling our writing, none of it is a recommendation to invest in any of the companies or funds mentioned.
 If you want support before making any investment decisions, consider seeking financial advice from a licensed provider.
 We’ve done our best to ensure all information is current when we pushed ‘publish’ on this article.
 And of course, with investing, your money isn’t guaranteed to grow and there’s always a risk you might lose money.